NREL/api-umbrella/docs/developer/analytics-architecture.md

 This setup is unfortunately complicated with several moving pieces.
 However, there are several things that could potentially simplify this setup quite a bit in the future:

 - [Kylin Streaming](http://kylin.apache.org/blog/2016/02/03/streaming-cubing/): This would eliminate our need to constantly refresh Kylin throughout the day, and reduce the amount of time it would take live data to become available in Kylin's pre-aggregated results.
 This feature available as a prototype in Kylin 1.5, but we're still on 1.2, and we'll be waiting for this to stabilize and for more documentation to come out.
 But basically, this should just act as another consumer of the Kafka queue, and then it would handle all the details of getting the data into Kylin.
 - [Flume Hive Sink](https://flume.apache.org/FlumeUserGuide.html#hive-sink): Even with Kylin streaming support, we will likely still need our own way to get the live data into the ORC-backed Hive table.
 Flume's Hive Sink offers a way to directly push data from Flume into a ORC table.
-Currently marked as a preview feature, I ran into memory growth and instability issues in my attempts to use it, but if this proves stable in the future, it could be a much easier path to populating the ORC tables directly and get rid of the need for temporary TSVs (along with the edge conditions those bring).
+Currently marked as a preview feature, I ran into memory growth and instability issues in my attempts to use it, but if this proves stable in the future, it could be a much easier path to populating the ORC tables directly and get rid of the need for temporary JSON (along with the edge conditions those bring).
 - [Kylin Hour Partitioning](https://issues.apache.org/jira/browse/KYLIN-1427): A possible shorter-term improvement while waiting for Kylin streaming is the ability to refresh Kylin by hour partitions.
 This would be more efficient than our full day refreshes currently used.
 This is currently implemented in v1.5.0, but we first need to upgrade to 1.5 (we're holding back at 1.2 due to some other issues), and then [KYLIN-1513](https://issues.apache.org/jira/browse/KYLIN-1513) would be good to get fixed before.

 ### Querying